Skip to content

 The recommended way to access the logs is through the WebApp (available at https://app.ubiops.com for our SaaS solution).
 It is also possible to access the logs via CLI or Client libraries, see Interfacing with UbiOps.

 Logs can be found under Logging in the left navigation panel.
 This will show a list of recent log lines.
 By default, UbiOps saves the logs for 1 year(depending on your subscription).
 If you need longer log retention, please contact us via our support portal.
 It is possible to filter logs on date, or on properties like pipeline_name.
+Text search is supported too via the property 'text_search' in the WebApp.
+Some example queries can be found below.

 Log levels